65th Kurentovanje (2025): Main events

-25th Kurent's jump (2.2.–3.2)
+24th Kurent's jump (2.2.–3.2)

 Zvonko Križaj (Prince Matevž Zoki II) wanted to revive an old tradition, when his father and neighbors first put on bells at Candlemas at midnight.

 It is a ceremonial dance of kurents by the fire, always exactly at midnight on the transition from February 2 to 3, introduced by the 2nd Carnival Prince Matevž Zoki II in 2001, or rather revived an old custom from his home area.
 Therefore, ever since then, this event has traditionally been held annually on his homestead in Budina, just below Lake Ptuj.
 It also gathers several hundred kurents and is an introduction (albeit unofficial) to the entire carnival event, as it is a completely independent and separate folk event, not connected to the official carnival.
 What is characteristic of this event is that the kurents do not wear fur coats and masks, only bells, hedgehogs and leggings.
 This year, over 500 kurents gathered.

 28th Opening Ethnographic Parade (22.2.)

-The intercontinental meeting of ethnographic carnival characters has been held since 1998, always on the pre-carnival Saturday morning at 11 a.m., as the opening procession of the 11-day carnival carnival event.
+The intercontinental meeting of ethnographic carnival characters has been held since 1998, always on the pre-carnival Saturday morning at 11 a.m., as the opening procession of the 11-day carnival event.
 It features only traditional ethnographic carnival characters from several European countries.
 In addition to our local characters such as kurents (korants), baba nosi deda, Whip-Crackers, Ploughmen, Cockerels, Bears, ploughmen, Fairies and carnival dancers, there are also traditional carnival schemes from abroad such as Austria, Italy, North Macedonia, Bulgaria, Croatia...

 On February 22, at the opening procession, there were total 2,463 performers from total 81 groups from a wide variety of societies from four different countries: Italy, Croatia, Bulgaria and Slovenia.
 Of these, a record 1,076 kurents (never before in an ethnographic procession) and 967 ethnographic masks from Ptuj and Drava fields, 303 masks from other parts of Slovenia and 157 masks from abroad.
 The ethnographic procession was also visited by a record 17,000 people from near and far, a good number of people from abroad as well.
 For the second year in a row, the 19th Carnival Prince Francesco Guffante, Ptuj city judge, "took over" power for 11 days.